 Student Perspectives on Transforming Business Education

 This event will explore student & youth perspectives on the current state of business education -- and how it can change to equip future leaders with the necessary skills to address the social and environmental issues that define today’s economies.
-Join in to be inspired by youth-driven initiatives that aim to transform business education, and learn how you can support the voice of students at your school.
-This dynamic event will include a presentation and multiple interaction opportunities between the audience and the speakers to ensure business school leaders and stakeholders can learn as much as possible, regardless of their situation and location.
+View the webinar and be inspired by youth-driven initiatives that aim to transform business education, and learn how you can support the voice of students at your school.
+This dynamic event included a presentation and multiple interaction opportunities between the audience and the speakers to ensure business school leaders and stakeholders could learn as much as possible, regardless of their situation and location.

 Re_Generation is Canada's largest youth-led organization accompanying the next generation of business leaders in their journey to re_think the future of the economy.
 They have a team of 15 paid staff and 20 volunteers.
 The "Our Future, Our Business" Manifesto campaign they led in 2020-2021 was Canada's most significant youth-led movement to change the way business is taught, with 65 youth organizations involved in its creation, 100 civil society organizations & 130 executive leaders supporting the movement by publicly recognizing that business education needs to change.
 Their website is Canada's largest platform to empower youth who want to re_imagine their school, re_purpose their career, or re_model their company.